 Sleep is a physical necessity for our earthly bodies.
 Without sleep, our brains stop working correctly, and our bodies refuse to cooperate.
 The sleep-wake cycle is just another of the many cycles God has put into place on the earth—others include the cycle of the changing seasons, day and night, and the water cycle.
 These cycles are part of life on this planet.
-However, the current heaven is in a different realm.
+However, after death, we will be in a different realm.
 Upon death, those who are “in Christ” will be immediately with Him (2 Corinthians 5:8) but will not yet have their completely restored bodies.
 We must wait for the resurrection to receive those (1 Corinthians 15:40; 2 Corinthians 4:14; John 5:28–29).
-It is likely that, during the interim period in heaven, after death and before the resurrection, our souls will not need sleep; rather, we will enjoy unbroken worship and joy in the presence of the Lord.
+Most likely, in the interim, after death and before the resurrection, our souls will not need sleep; rather, we will enjoy unbroken worship and joy in the presence of the Lord.

-Most people assume that Christians will “live forever in heaven” after they die, but that is not what Scripture says.
-Heaven is in the spirit realm, beyond our universe, and earthly bodies are unequipped for existence there (1 Corinthians 15:50).
-Therefore, “sleeping” in heaven may not even be possible or necessary.
+“Sleeping” in heaven—the spiritual realm where we await the resurrection—may not even be possible or necessary.
 Jesus described the temporary resting place for the righteous as being “near Abraham” (Luke 16:23).
-We will have some type of body, and we will recognize each other.
-We will have some knowledge of the affairs on earth (Revelation 6:9–10).
+We will have some type of body, and we will recognize each other (Luke 16:22–24).
+We might have some knowledge of the affairs on earth (Luke 16:27–28; Revelation 6:9–10).
 But we should take careful note of the reactions of human beings who saw God in His glory as did Isaiah (Isaiah 6:1–5), Moses (Exodus 33:20–23), and John (Revelation 1:17).
 Living in the manifest presence of the Lord God Almighty will change everything.
 The things of earth, including sleep, will no longer have the same value to us.